Python Code, Libraries & Init Scripts

 table: customer

-Custom functions that transform DataFrames after they are read from a source.
+Custom code that transforms DataFrames after they are read from a source.

 Function Signatures: